-The deadlift is a great exercise to strengthen your backside.¬† The gluteus maximus, one of the largest and strongest muscles of the body, is the prime mover when performing the deadlift.¬† The quadriceps, hamstrings, and low back muscles are also activated at high levels.¬† Adequate strength in these large muscle groups is necessary for every day function and performing sports at high levels.¬† The deadlift also activates smaller stabilizing muscles of the spine to a greater extent than low load exercises lying on the floor or a ball.
+The deadlift is a great exercise to strengthen your backside.¬† The gluteus maximus, one of the largest and strongest muscles of your body, is the prime mover when performing the deadlift.¬† The quadriceps, hamstrings, and low back muscles are also activated at high levels.¬† Adequate strength in these large muscle groups is necessary for every day function and performing sports at high levels.¬† The deadlift also activates smaller the stabilizing muscles of your spine to a greater extent than low load exercises lying on the floor or a ball.

 Should People with Low Back Pain Deadlift?